-Join Mike Meyers for an in-depth discussion in this video CPU caches, part of CompTIA A+ Exam Prep (220-901) Part 1: Core Processing.
+Join Mike Meyers for an in-depth discussion in this video CPU caches, part of CompTIA A+ (220-901) Cert Prep: 1 Core Processing.

 - In the early days of the United States,…when we would have trappers would who go out…and they would catch beaver and all that…different type of stuff,…what they would do is they would take…small supplies of stores,…food, blankets, things like that,…and they would bury them in little tucked away places…just in case they were needed.…And these were known as a cache.…In the CPU world,…cache works in a very, very similar way.…It takes a little bit of what we need,…and puts it in a place closer to us…in case we need it.…